lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

                 xmlfilename = url.rsplit('/', 1)[-1]
                 code.writestr(xmlfilename, data)

 Once we have the zip folders, we need to extract all the files in a folder with the same name as the zip folder.
-A quick loop through the *Regions_and_files.csv* file will reveal how many businesses are subjected to the standards in each part of the UK:
+A quick manipulation of the *Regions_and_files.csv* file will reveal how many businesses are subjected to the standards in each part of the UK:

     #Create dataframe with recap data and bar plot